5 Reasons Victims Drop Restraining Orders: Even though Domestic Violence Is Present

 #4 Legal Delays: Restraining order cases may be delayed from moving forward for a variety of legal reasons.
 Chief among them is the inability to properly serve or notify the restrained party, which is generally a legal requirement.
 Delays can last months or even a year.
 Repeated trips to court, only to have nothing resolved, can take a toll and weaken a victim’s resolve to move forward.

-#5 Victim Blaming & (a lack of) Accountability: It is rare for the restrained party to take accountability for their actions.
+#5 Victim Blaming And (A Lack Of) Accountability: It is rare for the restrained party to take accountability for their actions.
 Instead, the abuse is denied and the blame is shifted to the victim: “You did this to me by filing the restraining order.”
 “You are tearing our family apart.”
 “I’ve got nowhere else to go.”
 “I’m homeless because of you.”
 “I’m going to lose my job because of this.”
 Abuse is never the victim’s fault.

 About Adam: